Please use this link to cite this page - https://www.crsbi.ac.uk/view-item?i=4613.

 The medieval church of St Mary's was rebuilt in 1826 by G Draper, then rebuilt again in 1934 by Randoll Blacking.
 The present building is a large brick church with a spacious galleried nave, transepts and chancel.

-Littlehampton church is not mentioned in the Domesday Survey.
-Its general appearance is known from an engraving, showing the building from the NE.
-Excavations were carried out before the present building was erected, and it was noted that no pre-Conquest material was found.
-The scallop capital unearthed at that time was datedc.1110 and thought to come from the chancel arch.
+The general appearance of the medieval church is known from an engraving, showing the building from the NE.
+Excavations were carried out before the present building was erected and it was noted that no pre-Conquest material was found.
+A scallop capital unearthed at that time was dated c.1110 and thought to come from the chancel arch.